 We snapped this photo of Janelle, a 2011 peacebuilding graduate, during a passionate discussion on sustainability on campus.
 She was a founding member of the Creation Care Council, student government officer, chapel leader, and more.
 She now works for Project Peacemakers.

 Not Mennonite?
-About half of the undergraduate student body is Mennonite.
-Dozens of other denominations and faith traditions, and more than 30 nationalities, are all part of the EMU family.
-Other students enjoy being part of a network of adult learners who feel drawn to ethical service and leadership.
+About one third of the undergraduate student body is Mennonite.
+Dozens of other denominations and faith traditions are part of the EMU family.
+More than 50 countries are represented on campus.

-An innovative new life coaching program, called Coachlink, offers one-on-one personalized coaching and mentoring to support you in college life.
+An innovative life coaching program offers (free) one-on-one personalized coaching and mentoring to support you in college life.